FREQUENTLY ASKED QUESTIONS

 The costs of drinks and drinks packages will be available shortly.

-Upon booking your table package, we shall contact you for dietary requirements.
+After booking your ticket or table package, we shall contact you to clarify any dietary requirements you or your party may have.
 The menu will not accessible until the evening of the AV Awards.

-If you haven’t been contacted for your dietary requirements please email Kimryn Sherwood.
+If you haven’t been contacted for your dietary requirements two weeks before the event, please email Katie Shopland.

-Evolution is in the middle of a highly secure park.
-The park shuts to the public at 20:00.
+Evolution London is in the middle of a highly secure park.
+The park closes to the public at 20:00.